Riddim-GLiTCH/Virtual-Boy/README.md

 Virtual Boy is a Discord theme based on a failed games console by Nintendo of the same name.
 It sports an amoled background and red accents. <br>

 ## Virtual Boy is colorable.
-You can easily swap the colors with these values:
+You can easily swap the colors with these modiefiers:
 ![Screenshot of the user-editable variables][edit-img]
 ![colors-preview][colors-preview]